jannikdonker/rccopy/README.md

 - Copies files from one location to another, preserving modification, access and creation dates.
 - Can copy with checksums.
 Supported hash methods are MD5, SHA1 and xxHash64
 - Can generate a MediaHashList (.mhl) file.
+- Is compatibel with Pomforts [SealVerify](https://pomfort.com/sealverify/) Tool, or the [mhl command line tool](https://github.com/pomfort/mhl-tool) for verifying file integrity.

 ## Usage